Owyn/alex-packet-id-finder/README.md

-# alex-packet-id-finder (Works only on Pinky Proxy currently, broken on ToolBox)
+# alex-packet-id-finder (Works only on ToolBox currently, Pinky would add compatibility bit later)
 lists opcode candidates after their triggering based on their definitions

 ## Usage (proxy command)